StephMbaka/Furosemide-Admissions-Predictions/index.md

 ---

 ## 🙏 Acknowledgements
-Supervision and guidance provided by:
+Supervision and guidance provided by at the University of Exeter:
 - Prof. Umesh Kadam
 - Dr Benjamin Owusu
 - Dr Aishwaryaprajna